Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "...Honestly, it’s terrible.
 But I *do* appreciate the effort."

 Daar chittered ruefully.
-"Naydi forbid me any caffeine a while ago, so...Anyway."
+"Naydi forbid me any caffeine a while ago, so...
+Anyway."
 Daar yawned and stretched out luxuriantly.
 "It’s gettin’ late an’ Leemu needs his sleep."

 "Leemu?
 You heard that."